mspillman/gallop/README.md

 # GALLOP
 **Gradient Accelerated LocaL Optimisation and Particle Swarm: a fast method for crystal structure determination from powder diffraction data.**

+GALLOP is a newly developed algorithm for crystal structure determination from powder diffraction data (SDPD).
+This repository provides an implementation of GALLOP, which may be used *via* a convenient included web app or used as part of a Python program.

+This repository contains several links to Jupyter Notebooks hosted on [Google Colaboratory](https://colab.research.google.com), which provides both free and paid access to GPUs via the web.

 Contents:
 - [Local Installation](#local-installation)
 - [Using GALLOP](#using-gallop)